vtr88/blog/content/posts/love.md

 And with that said, I need to stop, as life happens, and point out how relationships can be of help, how they can be an issue and how, more importantly, it's all about you.

 The concept is simple, you keep trying to balance relationships with the work you need to do, with studies, with daily stuff.
 I can only speak for me, and for me, it was always a problem.
-Not onyl my partner, but friends.
+Not only with my partner, but with friends.
 Where I am looking to get requires hard dedication, and obviously, no one cares.
 They should'nt, is what I learned.
 The situation where I have time to work what I need to work, what I need to write and do, can only be constructed by me, independent of what they want.
 But the revelation was, my friends won't follow.
 I need to be able to say no, I need to be able to move on, if necessary.
 My love always do, tho.
 I feel proud, she followed me into the depths of alcohol abuse, when I think about it, not that it was not supposed to be a problem for her eventually anyway, but I am part of her issue with it.
 It was highly damaging, for both of us.
 But she was there.
 She is almost always there.
 I feel blessed.

 Today, a sunday, we started off losing a championship in a sad way (talking about the football team we both root for, we are brazilians after all), then we drank, excessively.
 But I decided to change the direction of the night.
 For me.
 That is a very important point.